-Are there any injuries, suspensions, or call-ups that will keep players unavailable for selection on Saturday?
+Are there any injuries or suspensions that will keep players unavailable for selection?
 What is your projected starting lineup and score prediction?

-Thanks again to Drew for his updates on FC Dallas.
+Thanks again to Drew for the great insight into FC Dallas.